seymaguleryuz/radical-group.github.io/_projects/power_of_many.md

 ---
-title: "The Power of Many: Ensemble Toolkit for Earth Sciences"
+title: "The Power of Many - Ensemble Toolkit for Earth Sciences"
 collection: projects
 permalink: /projects/power_of_many
 abstract: "Enabling ensemble programming for simulating and analyzing climatic models and seismic wave data."